happypeter/gitbeijing/unix-terminal/part1.md

-So the idea of terminal is that when they are hooked up to computer, the computer then can send text characters and sequences to the terminal which get displayed character by character on the screen and when the user sitting on the keyboard types anything, a character sent from the terminal to the computer, so does not need symmetry.
+So the idea of terminal is that when they are hooked up to computer, the computer then can send text characters and sequences to the terminal which get displayed character by character on the screen and when the user sitting at the keyboard types anything, a character sent from the terminal to the computer, so does not need symmetry there.
 A strict sequence of characters flows from computer to the terminal and vice versa.
 AS you can probably guess, the text going in both directions was almost ASCII text.

 #SLIDE 3